OHNLP/MedTator/README.md

 * More details about MedTator?
 We have a [Manual](https://github.com/OHNLP/MedTator/wiki/Manual).

-## Development
+## MedTator Development

-For development, a Python 3+ runtime environment is needed.
+If you are interested in the MedTator development or run a development version, a Python 3+ runtime environment is needed to run a debugging server(MedTator doesn't require Python runtime environment to run).
-Then, download the source code and install the requirements (just Python Flask, that's all):
+Then, download the source code and install the requirements (just Python [Flask](https://github.com/pallets/flask/), that's all):

 ```bash
 pip install -r requirements.txt